Ahhh… preschool photography. One of my favourite genres.

 So that you can move from room to room seamlessly throughout each day, it’s important you know the layout of the centre.
 It also helps to know who the class leaders are!

-I’m happy with either method, as long as you created a complete gallery at the end of the week it doesn’t matter how you get there!
+As long as you created a complete gallery at the end of the week it doesn’t matter how you get there!

-I ask my photographers to write the child’s name on a piece of paper, ask them to hold it front of them and take their first shot.
+Belinda asks her photographers to write the child’s name on a piece of paper, ask them to hold it front of them and take their first shot.
 As a bonus, with older kids this is a great icebreaker as you write their name down, show them and ask them what it says.
 They love seeing their name written down and are very proud when they show they can read it!

 Sometimes they wear hats with their name on them, and that’s a great way to ID too… just take that first shot with their hat on!